theotowngarage-com/maker-space-development/electronics-area/presence-monitor/README.md

 Every 3s device wakes up with WiFi module disabled, and monitors state of PIR input.
 If input is high, then FLAG_LAST_PIR_STATE flag is set in NVRAM.

-Every 20s state of the flag is checked, and if set then message transmission is requested.
+Every 20s state of the flags in NVRAM is checked, and if set then message transmission is requested.

 Heartbeat message is sent every 30min even if motion was not detected.

+### Low battery
+Battery voltage is affected heavily by current draw, especially at low temperatures.
+Moving average is implemented to smooth out voltage measurements.

+When moving average drops below 6.2V then data transmission is inhibited, and duration of deep sleep cycle is increased to 30s.

+### Communication errors handling
+Further battery savings are done when wifi or internet connection is down in more than 8 consecutive transmission attempts.
+When this condition is detected, then data transmission interval is increased to 30min, and deep sleep interval in increased to 30s.
+Error counters are cleared after successful data transmission.

 # TODO

- - Shutdown when battery voltage drops too low
  - Visual low battery indicator
  - Humidity measurements